CHEGEBB/terminus/README.md

 ### Voice Recognition Magic ✨

 - **Seamless Interaction:** Utilize the `speech_recognition` library for effortless communication with your terminal.

-- **Natural Speech Response:** Experience the delightful responses with natural-sounding speech using the `pyttsx3` library.
+- **Natural Speech Response:** Experience delightful responses with natural-sounding speech using the `pyttsx3` library.

 ### Web Surfing with a Command 🌐